-- More than half of the manufacturers have prioritized the deployment of technologies to meet their sustainability agenda and drive economic growth. - Automation, followed by AI/machine learning and data analytics are the most widely adopted technologies. - Innovation, driven by technology and data, will help manufacturers in improving sustainability while also ensuring profitable growth.
+- More than half of the manufacturers have prioritized the deployment of technologies to meet their sustainability agenda and drive economic growth. - Automation, followed by AI/machine learning and data analytics are the most widely adopted technologies. - Innovation, driven by technology and data, will help manufacturers improve sustainability while ensuring profitable growth.